MGXlab/Viromics2024/_extras/ideas_projects.md

 - Reassemble with all 7 samples, instead of 3 and make correlations with the salinity

 ## Ideas for research proposal projects

+Check the papers we mention in the [main link of project design](https://mgxlab.github.io/Viromics2024/2.3.1_research_question/index.html).